julrods/project-ml-onlineshop/README.md

 ### Relevant Papers:
 Sakar, C.O., Polat, S.O., Katircioglu, M. et al. Neural Comput & Applic (2018).

-### Original dataset (not the one in this PROJECT)
+### Original dataset (NOT the one in this project)
 https://www.kaggle.com/roshansharma/online-shoppers-intention#online_shoppers_intention.csv
-The dataset of this project has been changed for educational purposes.
+The dataset of this project was changed by Ironhack for educational purposes, to make it mode difficult to build a model.